X2 (film): Critical response

 Roger Ebert was impressed by how Singer was able to handle so many characters in one film, but felt "the storyline did not live up to its potential".
 In addition, Ebert wrote that the film's closing was perfect for a future installment, giving X2 three out of four stars.
 Kenneth Turan of the Los Angeles Times wrote that it was rare for a sequel to be better than its predecessor.
 Turan observed that the film carried emotional themes that are present in the world today and commented that "the acting was better than usual [for a superhero film]".
 Peter Travers of Rolling Stone wrote that Hugh Jackman heavily improved his performance, concluding "X2 is a summer firecracker.
 It's also a tribute to outcasts, teens, gays, minorities, even Dixie Chicks."
-Empire called X2 the best comic book movie of all time in 2006, while Wizard named the film's ending as the 22nd greatest cliffhanger of all time.
+Empire called X2 the best comic book film of all time in 2006, while Wizard named the film's ending as the 22nd greatest cliffhanger of all time.
 In May 2007, Rotten Tomatoes listed X2 as the fifth greatest comic book film of all time.

-Mick LaSalle of the San Francisco Chronicle was critical of the storyline, special effects and action scenes.
+Mick LaSalle of the San Francisco Chronicle was critical of the storyline, special effects, and action scenes.
 Joe Morgenstern of The Wall Street Journal specifically referred to the film as "fast-paced, slow-witted".
 Stephen Hunter of The Washington Post wrote "Of the many comic book superhero movies, this is by far the lamest, the loudest, the longest".
 Richard Corliss of Time argued that Singer depended too much on seriousness and that he did not have enough sensibilities to communicate to an audience.